Existence results for quasimonotone elliptic systems with growth up to critical exponents: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec:prelim}, we present preliminary results including Kato's inequality for the single equation case and some other auxiliary results available in the literature that are relevant for our purposes.
-In Section \ref{sec:theorem-proof}, we present the proof of our first Theorem \ref{th:monotone}.
+In Section \ref{sec:prelim}, we present preliminary results including Kato's inequality for the single equation case and the existence result for scalar equations.
 Section \ref{sec:nonmonotone} deals with the proof of Theorem \ref{nonmonotone}.
-In Section \ref{sec:examples}, we presented an application of our main result.
+In Section \ref{sec:examples}, we present an application of our main result.
 Finally, the appendix contains essential results related to Kato-type inequality for systems, which we used in the proof of Theorem \ref{nonmonotone}.